 - Ask for details on their subcontractors, independent contractors, or employees.

-A costly repair that is poorly done can lead to more damages and higher costs.
+A costly repair that is poorly done can lead to more damage and higher costs.
 Doing your homework on the front end can save you trouble later on.

 Homeownership is a blessing and reward, but it takes work, time, and money to keep your home maintained.
 Some repairs are common, recurring, and to be expected.
 Less common repairs should be planned for in case the worst-case scenario occurs.
 In addition to normal wear and tear, natural disasters, and defects, plan for the possibility of significant repair needs.
 Think ahead by planning how you would cover your costs in an incident and how you would select a contractor.